-The World Obesity Federation which was responsible for compiling this data also predicted the number to be higher in years to come.
+The World Obesity Federation which was responsible for compiling this coupon data also predicted the number to be higher in years to come.
 The data collected also indicated that 13.5 million children have low levels of glucose tolerance.
 Therefore, too much consumption easily leads to diabetes.
 In poor countries, obesity problems go hand in hand with stunting.

 Greece and Egypt are expected to have the highest number of obesity cases by 2025.
-According to the Pediatric Obesity Journal, research findings indicate that more 49 million children will be obese or overweight than in year 2010 worldwide.
+According to the Pediatric Obesity Journal, research findings indicate that 49 million children will be obese or overweight than in the year 2010 worldwide.
 This is a total of 268 million with 98 million being obese.

 Young children are consuming more soft drinks in sedentary environments.
 Many families living in urban areas consume junk food in environments that don’t allow them to exercise.
-Young people aged between 11 and 17 fail have no access to sufficient physical activity.
+Young people aged between 11 and 17 fail to have no access to sufficient physical activity.

 Obesity accounts for 24 million blood pressure and more than 33 million fatty liver disease cases among children.
 The fatty liver disease can ultimately lead to liver cirrhosis and liver cancer.
 This problem is prevailing in both rich and poor countries.
 Medical bills are expected to go up in order to treat these diseases.
 Rich countries are struggling to handle each case and poor countries lack medical equipment.
 Health service managers and professionals need to be alarmed about this epidemic.

 Obesity and stunting problems are caused by poor nutrition.
 The food that children are eating is the heart of obesity and overweight problems.
-Sugary and fast-foods are posing to be a life threat among children worldwide.
+Sugary and fast foods are posing to be a life threat among children worldwide.